thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **singleAnswer**
 > ResponseMessage singleAnswer(singleAnswerRequest)

  Version: 10.4.0.cl or later   Processes a natural language query and returns an AI-generated response based on a specified data model.
+Requires at least view access to the metadata object specified in the request.  > ###### Note: > * This endpoint is currently in Beta.
+Breaking changes may be introduced before the endpoint is made Generally Available. > * This endpoint requires Spotter - please contact ThoughtSpot support to enable Spotter on your cluster.

 ### Example